-My classes are in the style of hatha yoga (traditional Indian yoga) with a strong focus on relaxation.
+I teach traditional Indian yoga with a strong focus on relaxation.
 "Sanjeevani" is a healing herb that was found in the Himalaya by the Indian monkey god Hanuman in the famous Indian tale "The Ramayana".

 Since moving to the West I have come to realise that the greatest medicine that people living here need is an antidote to stress.
 I have been constantly reminded of two teachings: